oracle/truffleruby/doc/user/compatibility.md

 In some cases we provide some of the classes available under the `Rubinius` module for historical reasons and for compatibility with the RubySL gems, but these may behave differently or be removed in future versions.

+## Features not yet supported on the SVM

+* Signal handlers
+* Finalizers
+* Java native platform fallback (`-Xplatform.use_java`)
+* Setting the process name (for example `$0 =`)
+* Java interop

+Most of these features will silently not work, in order to let as much as possible work for testing but while potentially missing signals, leaking resources, etc.